Services

 Children aged > 6 years.

-This is NOT designed to replace existing referral pathways – but rather an alternative option to reduce time/ barriers to assessment where Paediatric access is limited, and patients are less likely to need ongoing paediatric level care.
-If a child has multiple medical issues / history or medications – we would recommend direct Paediatric referral.
-If a child would benefit from a psychoeducational assessment and management plan arising from challenges related to Autism, we recommend referral to an appropriate psychology service.
+At Kaleidoscope Clinic, GPs direct assessments for children.
+If a child has multiple medical issues, a complex medical history or taking multiple medications we would recommend direct Paediatric referral.
+If a child would benefit from a psychoeducational assessment and management plan arising from challenges related to Autism or other learning disorder, we recommend referral to an appropriate psychology service.

 Your assesment journey